eu-waliston/Backend-with-Prisma/README.md

 The Prisma version used in this course is ^2.26, and the latest version is 2.28.
 As of 2.28, there are no major breaking changes.

-## What you'll learn:
-  - Initialize Prisma in a TypeScript project
-  - Use Prisma Client to create and find records in your data base
-  - Use express to create data dynamically
-  - Use Prisma Schema language
-  - Use Prisma Studio
-  - Running Prisma migrate
-  - Create relations between tables using Prisma Schema